-Since the 2008 global financial crisis the South African macroeconomic environment has been characterised by low private sector investment growth, weak employment growth, rising levels of public sector debt and downward pressure on domestic demand.
+Since the 2008 global financial crisis, the South African macroeconomic environment has been characterised by low private sector investment growth, weak employment growth, rising levels of public sector debt and downward pressure on domestic demand.
 In addition, domestic consumer and business confidence have remained low over this period.
-The Issuer expects these longer-term structural pressures to remain in place.
+The Issuer expects these longer-term structural pressures to reduce somewhat given institutional and economic reforms progress.

-Structural changes, including financial and business reforms at state-owned enterprises, an improvement in the quality of education, much higher fixed capital investment and labour market reforms remain critical to change the long-term trajectory of the country.
+Significant structural changes, including financial and business reforms at state-owned enterprises, an improvement in the quality of education, much higher fixed capital investment and labour market reforms remain critical to change the long-term trajectory of the country.
 The solvency and liquidity challenges at some state-owned enterprises remain a significant concern.